dynamsoft-docs/capture-vision-docs-mobile/programming/react-native/user-guide/barcode-reader.md

     } from 'dynamsoft-capture-vision-react-native';
     ```

-2. Add `state` to your component.
-In the state, add a `results` value.
-In the following steps, we will store the newly decoded barcodes to the `results`.
+2. Next in `App.js`, let's define the `state` to your component.
+In the `state`, add a `results` value, initialized to null.
+In the following steps, we will store the newly decoded barcodes to `results`.

     ```js
     class App extends React.Component {